dantaeyoung/meteortree/README.md

 Meteor rewrite of Skilltree.

 Uses Meteor.
-Deployed with Dokku-alt.
+Deployed with [Dokku](https://github.com/progrium/dokku).

 **How to deploy:**